 Use case examples

 An example of when this feature might be useful is common in refrigeration monitoring.
 Monnit sensors are often used to monitor the temperature inside refrigeration units to make sure the contents of the refrigeration unit do not go out of temperature compliance for more than the mandated time period.
 Since Monnit sensors will often detect a temperature change when a refrigerator door is opened or during a defrost cycle, receiving an alert on every temperature change below the specified threshold may unnecessarily result in alerts being sent to a user very frequently.
 In such cases, a user may only want to receive an alert if the temperature threshold has been breached for an extended period of time.
 In other words, a user may not want to be notified every time the refrigerator door is opened, but rather prefer to be notified if the refrigerator door is left open for a certain amount of time.
-This is such a use case for the Delay function of an Action.
+This is such a use case for the Delay function of an Rule.

 Another example of where a delay might be useful is when there are multiple users which are set up to receive notifications, but you need the recipients to be notified in a tiered manner.
 That is to say, one user is notified and prompted to address the issue, and if that user does not respond the second user is notified after a delay (and possibly additional users after additional delay time).
 The delay can be used to strategically alert users of a condition, only if the condition was not already addressed by another user within a specified amount of time.
-Actions can be configured to send notifications to multiple users with multiple independent delay times.
+Rules can be configured to send notifications to multiple users with multiple independent delay times.

 Summary of Steps